NightLocke15/Nudge-Mobile-App/README.md

 # Nudge-Mobile-App

 Please Note: This Project is only about halfway finished.
-The documents below contain planning and iteration up untill a certain point.
+The documents below contain planning and iteration up until end of July 2025.
 This documentation is likely to change in the near future.

 ## Project Summary: